 True to DGLI’s mission, we are happy to support Gebchak’s wider community of 22 children orphaned after the 2010 Yushu earthquake.
 Wangdrak Rinpoche provides them with sponsorships for their higher secondary and university education.
 Contributions of any amount to a child’s scholarship will make a crucial difference to their lives.

 With a suggested donation of US$200, the Gebchak nuns will pray for specific individuals in their ongoing drubchen, which are group prayer ceremonies, each lasting 7-10 days.
 The nuns perform 19 of them a year.
 Drubchen is integral to Gebchak’s tantric practice tradition.
 These rituals are powerful in removing obstacles and negative energy and thus generate positive spiritual forces.

-The estimated cost of food and health care for one nun is US$250.
+The estimated annual cost of food and sustenance for one nun is US$365.
 Any amount large or small is gratefully accepted.
 In keeping with Gebchak’s Gonpa’s “one-pot” tradition, all donations are shared equally amongst the nuns.

 If you wish to make a general donation for the community to use as they choose, outside of the Donation Categories listed below, please add it to “General” with a note.
 Or if you wish to add an amount that does not fit a Category option, do so here with a note.

 Located on an ancient meditation site across the river from Nangchen town, this hermitage currently has a three-year retreat centre and 20 meditators from Gebchak’s branch nunneries.
 It will serve as a future base of the Gebchak lineage, adapting to the needs of modernized Buddhist society on the Tibetan Plateau.